theorangepotato/programming-languages-2019/ARS1.md

 (in this lecture, we start learning the basic maths that is needed for our main model of computation; this material will be examinable in the "midterm" and the December exam)

+## Learning Outcomes

+Students will be able to
+understand (and illustrate with simple examples) that an ARS with a computable reduction relation in which each equivalence class has a unique normal form, can be understood as a non-deterministic algorithm for solving the computational problem of determining when two elements of the ARS are equivalent.

+Btw, the "virtual machine" on which this algorithm runs is extremely simple: Given an element of the ARS, red

+This is quite a mouthful, so ask me about it again, if you are not sure ...

 ## Recap from Lambda Calculus

 If we run a `LambdaNat` program on our computer it is impossible for us to understand what exactly is going on in our machine.
 There are too many complicated mechanism involved: the Haskell compiler, CPU, Cache, memory management, etc.